stalkim/IFAC_2026/README.md

 Below are the animated visualizations of the proposed control law performance in two test scenarios.

 ### 1. Line Path Scenario
 The quadrotor follows a straight-line trajectory.
-The animation shows convergence to the path with independent speed regulation.
+The animation shows convergence to the path while maintaining the desired constant velocity.

 ![Line Path Animation](Line.gif)